 Primary Overview

-It is a national expectation that all teachers in Scotland will engage with the national approach to LGBT Inclusive Education.
+It is a national expectation that all teachers in Scotland will engage with the National Approach to LGBT Inclusive Education.
 This means completing the national CPD and including the LGBT Learning Themes in ordinary teaching and learning.

 In primary schools, LGBT Inclusive Education will typically begin with discussions about diverse families, including storybooks that feature same-sex parents.
 Other important topics throughout primary are addressing prejudice and bullying, and challenging gender stereotypes.
 By later primary, learners should further develop their understanding that LGBT people are part of our society, through an introduction to LGBT rights, history and role models.
 This will be built upon at secondary school.